aslepyan/CompressiveTactileSubsampling/README.md

 The folder `code\classification` is for the classification of collected subsampled tactile data.
 Firstly, run `libTraining.m` to acquire the library for SRC.
 Then, run each section of `SRC.m` to conduct SRC, calculate accuracies or realize some figures in the paper.
 Besides, the code for the visualization of the library is also provided.
 Here, the objects used for subsampling have also been used to form the library for subsampled image classification.
 * `libTraining.m` is used to construct a library for SRC;
 * `libVis.m` visualizes the library;
-* `SRC.m` is used to determine the classes the reconstructed images belong to, calculate the accuracies of the classification of different sampling modes and measurement levels, as well as plot some relevant figures.
+* `SRC.m` is used to determine the classes the reconstructed images belong to, calculate the accuracies of the classification of different sampling modes and measurement levels, and plot some relevant figures.

 ### Real-time Full Raster Scan
 The folder `code\realTimeFR\` is to visualize a real-time full raster scan of the sensor.
 First, upload `realTimeFR_32x32.ino` and then run `realTimeFR_32x32.m`.